Retail Stores and Employment Sexual Assault

 Someone who sexually abuses another person may be liable in civil court for the physical injuries and pain and suffering that the victim has caused.
 Even if the abuser was not criminally prosecuted, or was tried and acquitted, a civil lawsuit can still be pursued in an effort to hold the wrongdoer responsible.Holding the Retail Business Responsible

 In addition to suing the sexual predator, you may be able to take legal action against the retail store where the abuse or assault took place.
-As mentioned, a business owner is obligated to maintain its premise in a reasonably safe condition.
+As mentioned, a business owner is obligated to maintain its premises in a reasonably safe condition.
 If there is evidence that the retail store failed to maintain a safe condition and that negligence proximately caused your abuse, then the store can be held civilly liable.
 For example, if you were a customer at a clothing store who was assaulted in a dressing room and there is evidence of prior assaults in that same store, but no action was taken by the store to improve security, then the store may be found liable for its negligence and poor security protocols.
 Business owners are also required to provide adequate lighting and security in parking garages and stairwells.How Much Time Do I Have to File a Lawsuit?

 This is a common question and an important one since you do not have an infinite amount of time to file a lawsuit against a sexual predator, or a retail store.
 There is something called the statute of limitations that expressly limits the amount of time where you or a loved one can file a lawsuit against the alleged wrongdoer.